-There are several health benefit claims floating around the internet related to the use of CBD.
-Many are anecdotal (non-scientific) claims made by long time users of cannabis or self-proclaimed cannabis experts.
-That being stated, it’s not a stretch to believe that CBD from the cannabis plant offers significant health benefits considering that worldwide between 50,000 and 80,000 flowering plants are used medicinally (2).
+There are several claims of health benefits of CBD floating around the internet.
+Many are anecdotal (non-scientific) claims made by long-time users of cannabis or self-proclaimed cannabis experts.
+That being stated, it’s not a stretch to believe that CBD from the cannabis plant offers significant health benefits considering that worldwide between 50,000 and 80,000 flowering plants are used medicinally1.

-Also, in the US, 74% of the top 150 prescribed drugs are plant-based, and according to the National Cancer Institute, 70% of the new drugs introduced in the United States over the last 25 years are plant based (1,3).
+Also, in the US, 74% of the top 150 prescribed drugs are plant-based, and according to the National Cancer Institute, 70% of the new drugs introduced in the United States over the last 25 years are plant-based23.

-The main reason we have more anecdotal and less scientific evidence is because CBD research in the US is limited due to its classification as a Schedule I drug.
-However, it appears that is about to change following the FDA’s recent approval of the CBD based drug Epidiolex for the treatment of Epilepsy.
+The main reason we have more anecdotal and less scientific evidence is that CBD research in the US is limited due to its classification as a Schedule I drug.
+However, it appears that is about to change following the FDA’s recent approval of the CBD-based drug Epidiolex for the treatment of Epilepsy.